How to Write a Short Film

 What is a Short Film?

-Short films can be a stand alone story, or a proof of concept for something bigger, either a feature film or a television series.
-The production company can look to make a short film in order to prove to funding bodies or distributors that they have the chops to make this idea happen at a bigger scale.
-A great example of this is Cargo, originally conceived an as Australian short film Cargo was remade as a feature film for Netflix in 2018, starring Martin Freeman of The Hobbit and The Office fame.
+Short films can be a standalone story, or a proof of concept for something bigger—either a feature film or a television series.
+The production company can look to make a short film in order to prove to funding bodies or distributors that they have the chops to make this idea happen on a bigger scale.
+A great example of this is Cargo: originally conceived an as Australian short film, Cargo was remade as a feature film for Netflix in 2018, starring Martin Freeman of The Hobbit and The Office fame.

-A perfect example of a simple idea well executed, that garnered international acclaim and attention that has set its creative team up for life.
-Something to keep in mind, they kept this idea simple, it’s got minimal dialogue, great visual storytelling and it respects its audience to understand the significance of key moments.
+It remains the perfect example of a simple idea—well executed—that garnered international acclaim and attention and set its creative team up for life.
+However, bear in mind that they kept their idea simple.
+Cargo has minimal dialogue, great visual storytelling and it respects its audience to understand the significance of key moments.
 It uses established relationships (mother, father, child) and the entire zeitgeist of the zombie apocalypse as a bedrock to establish the stakes of the film.
-It perfectly showcases the filmmakers ability to do this on a larger scale, something they achieved with great success!
-Yolanda Ramke wrote, co-directed and acted in the short, and now has her own 8-part show in development.
+It perfectly showcases the filmmakers’ ability to do this on a larger scale, something they achieved with great success!
+Yolanda Ramke wrote, co-directed and acted in the short and now has her own 8-part project in development.
 Something to consider for sure.

 How to Start Writing a Short Film

-So now we know what we’re talking about when it comes to the short film, we can start on what might work for you.
-Given StageMilk is primarily for actors, I am going to talk about this next part from an actors perspective.
-You want a short film idea to be small, manageable and most importantly—personal.
+Given StageMilk is primarily for actors, I am going to talk about this next part from an actor’s perspective.
+You want a short film idea to be small, manageable and—most importantly—personal.
 Deeply, deeply personal.
 Either a story that you have lived, or a story that you could see yourself living, that speaks to who you are and how you see the world.
-Another old writing adage that rings true is ‘write what you know’ if you haven’t been to the Vietnam War, maybe leave writing about the terrors of it to someone who has.
-At least for your first movie, we can always move into high concept dramas down the road, but as a starting point start with something real and relatable.
+An old writing adage that rings true is ‘write what you know’.
+If you haven’t been to the Vietnam War, maybe leave writing about the terrors of it to someone who has.
+This should remain true for your first movie at the very least: you can move into high-concept dramas down the road, but stick with something real and relatable when first starting out.

 How to Write a Film Script

-Writing is not easy folks.
-This is going to take time.
+After all the research and prep, it’s time to start typing.
+It’s going to take time.
 Even something as short as 7-10 pages could take months of your life.
-Just like anything else, you will only get out what you put in!
-Finding someone in your area to read your work and offer you valuable criticism to help you improve is vital.
-Script assessors like Script Central are available, they are not cheap but you can literally pay them to read your script and give you feedback.
-If you’re serious about making a good film, this is a very good idea.
+But just like anything else, you will only get out what you put in!
+Find someone in your field to read your work and offer you valuable criticism: this can be a trusted colleague or a professional assessor.
+Script assessors like Script Central are available; they aren’t cheap but you can literally pay them to read your script and give you feedback.
+If you’re serious about making a good film, this is a solid idea.

-Once you have a first draft.
-Get some people to read it and write it again!
-Do at least 3 more drafts before you look to start getting the people together to make a short film.
-I will say it again here – you can’t polish a turd.
-Keep working that script until you are happy that it cannot be any better.
+Once you have a first draft, get some more feedback and write it again!
+Do at least three drafts before you show it to anybody you’d actually like to make the thing with: anything before that won’t be ready.
+Keep working that script until you are confident it cannot be any better: you’ll save more time, money and heartache on the page than off.
+Got all that?
 Now we’re ready to start producing.

 What to do After Making My Short Film

-Okay you have made the short!
-Now it’s time to enter it into film festivals!
+Okay, you’ve made the short.
+Congratulations!
+Now it’s time to enter it into film festivals.
 The best place to start to figure this out is Film Freeway.
 FilmFreeway is a searchable database of all the film festivals in the world.
 You can find the right ones that suit your movie and enter them in!
 Be aware that all the entries will cost money and each have their own terms and conditions.
-Just like any other contract, make sure that you read and understand the terms and conditions of entry, otherwise you can really find yourself in hot water!
+Just like any other contract, make sure that you read and understand the terms and conditions of entry, otherwise you can find yourself in hot water!

-Entering and hopefully winning film festivals is a fantastic way to network, and get known in the industry as a creative person.
-People are always asking me about increasing their social media following to book more jobs, or approaching casting directors with self tapes and so on.
-While these things can be useful, what is far more useful is a bunch of industry experts seeing your work on the screen at a professional setting and saying ‘damn he’s good—and he wrote it?
-Holy moly!’
+Film festivals are a fantastic way to network and get known in the industry as a creative person.
+People are always asking me about increasing their social media following.
+What is far more useful is a bunch of industry experts seeing your work on the screen at a professional setting and saying: “Damn they’re good—and they wrote it?!”
 Getting out there and doing the work is so much more powerful and impressive than posting about it.

-There you have it, a step by step guide on how to write a successful short film for actors by an actor.
-The short film is a great vehicle to give yourself the kind of role you always wanted, or to prove to executives that you have the ability to make what you want to make, or hell just a great way to have fun with your friends and make something you love.
+The short film is a great vehicle to give yourself the kind of role you’ve always wanted, or to prove to executives that you have the ability to make what you want to make.
+Hell, it’s also a great way to have fun with your friends and make something you love.
 Whatever it might be for you, getting better as a writer and a creative is only going to serve you in all of the other aspects of your creative life.
-Enjoy and I can’t wait to see all the awesome movies you make in the future!
+Enjoy, and I can’t wait to see all the awesome movies you make in the future!